-Vancouver is the third largest metropolitan area in Canada, after Toronto and Montreal.
-It has notably different weather conditions from much of the rest of the country; that includes Calgary, Toronto, and Montreal, three of the country's other popular destinations.
+The third largest metropolitan area in Canada, Vancouver has notably different weather conditions from much of the rest of the country, including Calgary, Toronto, and Montreal, three of the country's other popular destinations.

 What to Pack

-Since it's summer you can count on needing the usual summer gear like shorts, t-shirts, and sandals.
-But, since the temperatures can dip at night, you should bring long-sleeved shirts, long pants, closed-toed shoes, and rain gear.
-If you plan to visit the surrounding mountain areas, you should pack a light jacket or sweater.
+Since it's summer you can count on needing the usual summer gear like shorts, T-shirts, and sandals.
+However, temperatures can dip at night, so you should bring long-sleeved shirts, pants, closed-toed shoes, and rain gear.
+If you plan to visit the surrounding mountain areas, it is wise to pack a light jacket or sweater.

 Accessories to remember include an umbrella, sunglasses, sun visor or hat, and sunscreen.
 If you head out of the city, bring bug spray to ward off the mosquitoes.

-A disadvantage to traveling to Vancouver in August is that it is high season, so that means higher travel prices, fuller than usual hotels and restaurants, and longer lines at Vancouver's tourist attractions.
+- It is high season, so that means more expensive travel, fuller than usual hotels and restaurants, and longer lines at Vancouver's tourist attractions.
 Be sure to book ahead for hotels, transportation (including car rentals and ferries), restaurants, and tours.
 Get tickets online when possible.

 - The first Monday of August is a public holiday in British Columbia, called B.C.
 Day or Civic Holiday.
 Most Canadian provinces observe a similar holiday on this date but have their own names for it.
 Banks and most stores will be closed.